-Holy Cross Hall, Esseff Hall, and Luksic Hall Room Fees:
+Holy Cross Hall, Esseff Hall, and Luksic Hall Room Fees

-Two room plans are available to students residing in these Halls.
-Holy Cross & Esseff: accommodations for a double room cost \$2,550 per semester; Luksic double room cost \$2,525 per semester.
-A limited number of private rooms are available in Holy Cross & Esseff at \$3,075 per semester, and in Luksic at \$3,050 per semester.
-These private rooms are assigned based on documented medical need, then when available, based on academic standing/number of credits.
+Two room plans are available to students residing in these buildings.
+Holy Cross & Esseff: accommodations for a double room cost \$2,690 per semester; Luksic double room cost is \$2,700 per semester.
+A limited number of private rooms are available in Holy Cross & Esseff at \$3,245 per semester, and in Luksic at \$3253 per semester.
+These private rooms are assigned based on documented medical need, then, if available, based on academic standing.

 First year and sophomore students who are under the age of 21 and who do not reside in the home of their parents/guardian living within 45 miles of the College must reside in a college residence hall.
+In order to live in a College owned or operated residential facility, these students who are required to live on campus must be enrolled in, and attend, at least 12 credit hours for the semester.
+Students who drop below the 12 credit mark at any point in the semester will need written permission from the Director of Residence Life to continue living on campus.
 Junior and senior students may live off-campus with the permission of the Office of Residence Life.
 Rooms are furnished with a bed, mattress, chair, desk, dresser, and a closet for each student.
-Blankets and pillows are to be furnished by the student.
-Sheets, pillowcases, and towels are supplied by the College and may be exchanged for clean sets weekly.

 In order to reserve a room, first year resident students must pay a damage deposit fee of \$200.
 This damage deposit does not appear on the student's account.
-At the end of the residency, any assessed damages (individual and public area damages) will be deducted from the damage deposit, and the balance will be refunded to the student when they change their residency status or move into a campus apartment.
+At the end of the residency, any assessed damages (individual and public area damages) will be deducted from the damage deposit, and the balance will be refunded to the student when they change their residency status or graduate.
 Information regarding the damage deposit is in the student housing contract.

 Student housing contracts are issued by the Office of Residence Life.
-When reserving a room, the student must return their signed contract, housing registration form, meningitis vaccination form, along with a check covering the \$200 damage deposit, to the Office of Residence Life.
+When signing up for a room, the student must return their signed contract, housing registration form, and meningitis vaccination form, along with a check covering the \$200 damage deposit, to the Office of Residence Life.
 The contract materials along with the room damage deposit must be submitted prior to the student residing in a residence hall.
 In the Commonwealth of Pennsylvania all students living in College operated housing must submit a signed meningitis vaccination form prior to moving into the facility.